WayneKeenan/picraftzero/README.md

 ```

-Now re-run:
+Now re-run the default script:
 ```bash
 python3 -m picraftzero
 ```

-And press relaod in your web browser.
+And press reload in your web browser.

+##